d2alphame/spinner/README.md

 # Spinner
-A simple language for creating web applications much like sinatra
+A simple language for creating web applications.
+It is inspired by the simplicity of Sinatra.
+It takes that simplicity and attempts to make it even simpler :D

 The route is made up of the following parts.
 + The methods